aidando73/paxos/README.md

 - Isolated unit tests using Mockaroo and Junit.
 - Paxos Compliant

 ### Getting Started
+I have submitted this entire folder to web-submission.
+However, in the case that there are problems.
+I've also included a zip file called project.zip.
+If all else fails, you can clone this project on https://github.com/REslim30/paxos.

 #### Design
 The system consists of 3 main components: